 DAY OF:Now that you have your timetable worked out, let's start.
-1 HR before you are going to cook the bird, take it out of the fridge and let it come to room temperature.
+1 hour before you are going to cook the bird, take it out of the fridge and let it come to room temperature.

 In watching the video link below, you'll see how to loosen the skin by placing your hands at the neck area and patiently working your fingers throughout to loosen it.
 It works easier as the bird gets to room temp.
-Have faith and don't be too scared or too rough!
+Have faith, and don't be too scared or too rough!

 Next, give your hands a good wash and start making your herbed butter.
 Mix the herbs, minced garlic and butter in a food processor until well combined.
-Break off pieces of the butter and start adding it underneath the skin on each piece of meat (so to speak), like on each breast, leg, thigh, backside, and near the wing Pitts as I call them!
+Break off pieces of the butter and start adding it underneath the skin on each piece of meat (so to speak), like on each breast, leg, thigh, backside, and near the wing pits, as I call them!
 Use as much as fits well and try not to rip the skin.
 If it tears a bit, just keep the skin covering as much as you can so the butter absorbs into the meat during the roasting process.

 Now, add more sea salt all over your bird!
 You can add any other seasonings you like here too.
 I do recommend adding kitchen twine just to close the drumsticks and the wings.
 This helps to keep it all in place, but if you don't, it's not the end of the world.

-Check the temperature using a meat thermometer (you can start checking before the projected "done" time as your oven may be quick, see variables below)- 170 degrees means you're all done.
+Check the temperature using a meat thermometer.
+(You can start checking before the projected "done" time as your oven may be quick, see variables below)- 170 degrees means you're all done.
 Check the thickest part of the breast and thigh (without touching the bone) to be sure.
 Remove when done.

 LET IT REST before you carve!
 Plan for 30mins up to 1 hour for resting with tin foil covering the bird.
 Trust me, it will still be very hot before you carve it.
 If you want a juicy bird, do not rush this process!

 When you're about to carve, get some assistance with lifting the bird out of the pan and onto a board where someone can carve it.
 In the meantime, grab that neck and the juices in the pan and make a quick pan gravy by heating it in a saucepan with a bit of starch.
 Start with 1 Tbsp of arrowroot starch in 4 oz. of water and stir well to create a slurry.
 Pour that slurry when dissolved into the heated sauce and whisk until it thickens!
-Add any herbs you like, you can even cook the liver and heart in here if you'd like.
+Add any herbs you like.
+You can even cook the liver and heart in here, if you'd like.

-*be sure to use a saturated fat such as: butter, ghee, lard, or coconut oil since this will cook at a very high heat.
+*Be sure to use a saturated fat such as butter, ghee, lard, or coconut oil since this will cook at a very high heat.